PatyHidalgo/PatyHidalgo.github.io/lab.md

 <img align="left" src="/assets/img/Paul_Serna-Torre_2.jpg" width="300" style="padding-bottom: 10px;" style="padding-right: 10px;"/>

-**Bio:** Paul is a graduate student (Mechanical Engineering PhD., track: Energy) at UC San Diego advised by Patricia Hidalgo-Gonzalez.
-He graduated with highest honors as an Electrical Engineer from Universidad Nacional de Ingeniería of Peru.
-For one year, Paul worked on electricity pricing at the Peruvian Energy Commision (Osinergmin).
+**Bio:** Paul focuses on the control of Distributed Energy Resources and the planning of power systems expansion.
+Before joining the Ph.D. program, Paul held appointments in industry for five years.
+He initially worked on designing power transformers for distribution grids.
+Then, Paul worked in the Tariff Regulatory Direction of the Peru Energy Commission (Osinergming).
+Paul, there, codeveloped the "Perseo 2.0" model, a midterm power system optimization model considering the vast hydro grid with reservoirs and rivers in Peru.
+Then, Paul worked in the Peru National Electricity Operator (Coes) in 2018.
- At this institution, Paul codeveloped the "Perseo 2.0" model that is a hydrothermal economic dispatch model for electricity tariffs of Peru.
-In the pursuit of more challenges, Paul began working at the Peruvian Electricity Operator (Coes) in 2018.
-At Coes, for three years, Paul enjoyed working on electrical analysis and short-term power optimization of the Peruvian system.
-In addition, with the guidance of Wilfredo Sifuentes, he teamed up with four engineers to develop the "Yupana" model that is the official short-term power generation scheduling model of Peru..
+Paul performed the nationwide short-term power generation scheduling and the security analysis of the national grid with stability and contingency analysis.
+With the guidance of Dr. Wilfredo Sifuentes, he teamed up with four engineers to develop the "Yupana" model, Peru's official short-term power generation scheduling model.

-**Research:** Paul is zestfully learning on optimization, electricity markets, power system dynamics and the decarbonization of power systems.
-He is particularly interested in leveraging Operations Research-based methods (e.g. Benders Decomposition, Non-linear methods, MILP) to optimize and control energy systems.
-Moreover, Paul formed a predilection for teaching and mentoring students, so he is always looking for new opportunities to teach and help students.

-**Fun fact:** For Paul, biking and going jogging are the best ways to refresh his entangled ideas and to create novel energy solutions.
+Paul completed a Master of Arts in Applied Mathematics, focusing on numerical optimization and the theory of probabilities.
+Paul completed a B.S. in Electrical Engineering, graduating with highest honors, from Universidad Nacional de Ingeniería of Peru.

+**Research:** Paul is interested in controlling Distributed Energy Resources (DERs) using Machine Learning and Game Theory for frequency and voltage regulation.
+Paul is also working on analyzing the grid expansion of North American Western Interconnection towards 2050, considering zero emissions, the impact of storage costs declining and decreasing transmission capacity.

+**Fun fact:** Paul really enjoy playing soccer and having good meals.

 **Email:** psernatorre [at] ucsd.edu / psernat [at] uni.pe

 ### M.S. students